GrammaTech/swap-detector/CONTRIBUTING.md

 - Text files must end with a trailing newline.

 - All tests should be able to run and pass.
+There are two kinds of tests: unit tests, which can be run by executing bin/TestSwappedArgsCpp and when building the Clang plugin, lit tests, which can be run by executing `cmake --build .
-  This can be checked by running `make check` on your build directory
-    after running `cmake`.
+  --target check-all` on your cmake build directory after running `cmake`.

 ## C++ Code Requirements